Single UNIX Specification: z/OS

 IBM z/OS 1.2 and higher is registered as UNIX 95 compliant.

 z/OS 1.9, released on September 28, 2007, and subsequent releases "better align" with UNIX 03.

 Previously registered UNIX systems

 EulerOS

 EulerOS 2.0 for the x86-64 architecture was registered as UNIX 03 compliant.
 The UNIX 03 conformance statement shows that the standard C compiler is from the GNU Compiler Collection (gcc), and that the system is a Linux distribution of the Red Hat Enterprise Linux family.
 The UNIX 03 certification expired in September 2022 and has not been renewed.

 FTX

-DNCP Series running FTX Release 3 was registered as UNIX 93 compliant.
+Stratus Technologies DNCP Series servers running FTX Release 3 were registered as UNIX 93 compliant.

 Inspur K-UX

 Inspur K-UX 2.0 and 3.0 for the x86-64 architecture were certified as UNIX 03 compliant.
 The UNIX 03 conformance statement for Inspur K-UX 2.0 and 3.0 shows that the standard C compiler is from the GNU Compiler Collection (gcc), and that the system is a Linux distribution of the Red Hat family.